Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 The Genus document mail merge feature does not require Microsoft Word to be installed.

 We recommend keeping your computer up to date with the latest updates and service packs from Microsoft.
 We also recommend using Genus together with Microsoft Office.
-The Genus Desktop client requires a Genus App Services installation on an application server, which will be provided for you by your system administrator or your business partner.
+The Genus Desktop client requires a Genus Services installation on an application server, which will be provided for you by your system administrator or your business partner.

-## System requirements for an application server running Genus App Services
+## System requirements for an application server running Genus Services

-The minimum hardware and software requirements for an application server running Genus App Services are listed below.
+The minimum hardware and software requirements for an application server running Genus Services are listed below.

 ### Hardware requirements